Toeplitz operators on non-reflexive Fock spaces: Applications of the Correspondence Theorem

 Thus, we arrive at

 Stirling's approximation

 now easily gives

 Clearly, the case $p = \infty$, $q = 1$ follows the same asymptotic behaviour.
-For $p \in (1, \infty)$, the uniform bound is immediately obtained from a version of Littlewood's interpolation inequality for Fock spaces. \end{proof} For completeness, we give the Fock space version of the interpolation inequality we just mentioned: \begin{lem} For $f \in F_t^1$ and $1 < p < \infty$ it is:
+For $p \in (1, \infty)$, the uniform bound is immediately obtained from a version of Littlewood's interpolation inequality for Fock spaces. \end{proof} For completeness, we give the Fock space version of the interpolation inequality we just mentioned: \begin{lem} For $f \in F_t^1$ and $1 < p < \infty$ it holds true that:

 \end{lem} We omit the proof of this inequality, as it is a standard consequence of H\"{o}lder's inequality. \begin{proof}[Proof of Proposition \ref{prop:conv_t0}] Recall that the nuclear norm of $A \in \mathcal N(\mathbb F_t)$ is defined as